 Everyone has a hard time making ends meet occasionally, but if you've tightened your belt and are still struggling, Chapter 7 might be the answer.
 In three to four months, you'll be free of credit card debt, utility balances, medical bills, and more.
 And, if you're like many, you'll be able to keep most, if not all, of your property.
 Sounds good, right?
 Start by answering these questions:

 If it feels like you're the only one struggling financially, it's not the case.
 The people who file for Chapter 7 are often in similar financial spots.
 Do any of these situations sound familiar?
-If not, you might want to learn about filing for Chapter 13 or compare the differences between Chapters 7 and 13.
+If not, you might want to learn about filing for Chapter 13.

 The remainder of the article dives deeper into Chapter 7.
 Watch for Colton, Josephine, Hannah, and Matthew—they'll help explain each topic.